flushyr/flushyr/README.md

 ## Hi 👋
-Welcome to my GitHub.
-My name is Roger Zhu, and I currently study at the University of Queensland.
-I am in Advanced Science (Hons) majoring in Computer Science, Statistics, with a minor in Data Science.

-Ever since I picked up coding, I have used it to automate repetitive parts of my life.
-I will post any interesting applicaitons I build and school projects I am proud of on my page.
 <!--
 **flushyr/flushyr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.